Exolio93/mutli-objective-optimization/README.md

 3 execution modes:

-Solving the problem on a new graph
+-  the problem on a new graph

-Solving the problem on an existing graph
+- Solving the problem on an existing graph

-Creating a new graph
+- Creating a new graph

 Indicate floating-point numbers as follows: "3.1415"